LeoRivera-Cside/git_handbook/git_handbook_commands.md

 #Git Handbook of Commands

 ##Definitions\
-Repository: Where the entirety of your project is stored.
+**Repository**: Where the entirety of your project is stored.

-Current Working Location: The local environment where files are stored and modified.
+**Current Working Location**: The local environment where files are stored and modified.

-Staging Area: The step between local and remote repository.
+**Staging Area**: The step between local and remote repository.
 You can preview your local work before committing it to your remote repository.

-HEAD Pointer: Snapshot of the current working directory and the commit you are working on.
+**HEAD Pointer**: Snapshot of the current working directory and the commit you are working on.

-Branch Pointer: Snapshot of a commit made in a branch.
+**Branch Pointer**: Snapshot of a commit made in a branch.

 ##Getting Started\
 Create a new Git repository: